 Is your business coach full of shit?

 One of my favorite things recently is checking out websites on WayBack machine.
 You can look up the web archives of ANY site out there, and see every iteration that was ever online.
 It’s very awesome and very eye-opening, especially if you are someone who is comparing yourself to someone like Marie Forleo, who has been in business for over 15 years (seriously – go check out her first ever site and see how far she’s come!).
+And some of my all-time favorite sites to check out are those of newfound 6-figure business coaches who I see around the internet.

 What a recent search showed me